dfbarrero/aiCourse/assignments/knime/intro.md

 6. [Document your workflow: Annotations & Comments](https://www.knime.com/knime-introductory-course/chapter1/section3/document-your-workflow-annotations-and-comments)

 KNIME comes with an excellent collection of examples covering both basic and advanced Machine Learning workflows.
-Browing those examples is good way to getting down with KNIME and Machine lEARNING.
-KNIME provides a set of examples locally stores, as well as it has access to an examples server, which reads and download examples on-demand.
+Browing those examples is good way to getting down with KNIME and Machine Learning.
+KNIME provides a set of local examples, it also has access to an examples server, which reads and downloads examples on-demand.

 Go through the following examples trying to understand what is going on.
-You may want to inspect a node output by right-clicking the node and selectind the data table.
+You may want to inspect a node output by right-clicking the node and selecting the data table.

 1. *LOCAL/Basic Examples/Building a Simple Classifier*